bjorkegeek/pyglpk/README.txt

    or later and GMP libraries.
 The module builds and appears to work on my test files in Python 2.4, and 2.5, with GLPK 4.18 through 4.31.
 Earlier versions of Python and GLPK will not work.
+   This module has been updated by David Björkevik in 2014 to support GLPK versions after 4.48.

    Ideally, the following will work: